TractoSCR: A Novel Supervised Contrastive Regression Framework for Prediction of Neurocognitive Measures Using Multi-Site Harmonized Diffusion MRI Tractography: Conclusion

 \section{Conclusion}

-In this work, we have proposed SCR, a simple yet effective contrastive representation learning method for regression.
-We applied our SCR method on multi-site harmonized dMRI tractography measures from the large-scale ABCD dataset (8735 participants) to predict neurocognitive scores relating to general cognitive ability, executive function and learning/memory.
-We compared SCR with several SOTA methods and showed highly improved prediction performance.
+In this work, we have proposed TractoSCR, a simple yet effective contrastive representation learning method for regression.
+We applied our TractoSCR method on multi-site harmonized dMRI tractography measures from the large-scale ABCD dataset (8735 participants) to predict neurocognitive scores relating to general cognitive ability, executive function and learning/memory.
+We compared TractoSCR with several SOTA methods and showed highly improved prediction performance.
 Overall, we found that fiber clusters within the projection and superficial white matter were the most important for predicting neurocognitive scores.